logipeace/flutter_callkit_incoming/README.md

     After the call is ACCEPT or startCall please call this func. normally it should be called when webrtc/p2p.... is established.

-  * Get device push token VoIP. iOS: return deviceToken, Android: Empty
+  * Get device push token VoIP. iOS: return deviceToken, Android: none

     ```dart
       await FlutterCallkitIncoming.getDevicePushTokenVoIP();